im-kulikov/gowsev/README.md

 ### gowsev.Context

 The context of type gowsev.Context is an opaque data structure that keeps track of the event loop.
-The api is
+The methods of Context are

 ```
 func MakeContext(handler *Handler) Context